dynamsoft-docs/label-recognition-docs/parameters/enum/error-code.md

   | `DMERR_TRIAL_LICENSE`                   | `EnumErrorCode_Trial_License`                   | -20010 | Using a trial license. |

-## Error code for specific programming languages
+## For specific programming languages

 ### Android